golanlevin/lectures/lecture_cnns_and_gans/more-like-this-please.md

 ![image](images/mltp/more-like-this-please.005.jpeg)

 Now let's jump forward to how neural nets allow you to make "more like this, please".
 In one way of working, the artist working with neural networks does not specify the rules.
 Instead, she specifies inputs and outputs, and allows the network to learn the rules that characterize the transformation — whatever those rules may be.
 For example, a network might study the relationship between color and grayscale versions of an image, or sharp and blurry versions of an image.
-And then, remarkably, these networks can run these rules *backwards*: They can realistically colorize black-and-white images, or produce sharp, high-resolution images from low-resolution ones.
+Then — because these systems create statistical rules describing the differences between such pairs — remarkably, these networks can run these rules *backwards*: They can (apparently) realistically colorize black-and-white images, or produce sharp, high-resolution images from low-resolution ones.
 When the algorithms need to invent information to do this, they do so using statistically-likely inferences (hallucinations) informed by thousands or millions of examples.

 ![image](images/mltp/more-like-this-please.007.jpeg)

 I’d like to present you a good example of this, and something fun you can experiment with yourself at home.
-This is a program called Edges2Cats (now called [*Doodle to Pictures*](https://mitmedialab.github.io/GAN-play/)) by Christopher Hesse.
-In this project, Hesse took a large number of images of cats.
+This is a program called Edges2Cats (in 2017; now reimplemented as [*Doodle to Pictures*](https://mitmedialab.github.io/GAN-play/)) by Christopher Hesse.
+In this project, Hesse took a large number of photographs of cats.
 He ran these through an edge-detector, which is a very standard image processing operation, to produce images of their outlines.
 He trained a network to understand the relationship between these image pairs.
-And then he created an interaction where you can run this relationship backwards.
-Draw an outline, and the Edges2Cats program fills it in with a cat.
+And then he created an interaction where you can run this relationship backwards: Draw an outline, and the program fills it in with a cat.
 You don’t even have to draw a cat shape!
 As an open-ended system this is a small masterpiece.
 The demo has moved [here](https://mitmedialab.github.io/GAN-play/).

 Technically speaking, the computer is filling in the edges with colors that are statistically likely.
-Critically speaking, it's worth pointing out that the *likelihood* of these hallucinations is also what causes so much AI-generated art to be normative *slop*.
+Critically speaking, it's worth pointing out that the *likelihood* of these hallucinations is also what causes so much AI-generated art to be normative *slop*, since it only produces likely outcomes.
 It becomes a challenge to push these results towards the periphery.

 ![image](images/mltp/more-like-this-please.009.jpeg)

 The evil twin of Edges2Cats is a defense-funded research project like this one, for occluded or disguised face recognition.
 These researchers have trained their network on pairs of images: your face, and your face with a disguise — in the hope of running that network backwards: See someone with a disguise, and guess who it is.
-I don’t want to dwell on the surveillance state, but like it or not, the funders of work like this are inadvertently making interesting art possible.
+I don’t want to dwell on the surveillance state right now, but like it or not, the funders of work like this are inadvertently making interesting art possible.
 In the words of Allison Parrish, "Art is the only ethical application of AI".

 ![image](images/mltp/more-like-this-please.004.jpeg)